app-generator/api-server-nodejs/README.md

 # Nodejs API Server

 Simple starter built with Typescrypt / Express / MongoDB and JWT Auth powered by **Passport** library - provided and actively supported by **AppSeed** [App Generator](https://appseed.us/app-generator).
-The authentication flow is based on [json web tokens](https://jwt.io) and `passport-jwt` strategy.
+The authentication flow is based on [json web tokens](https://jwt.io) and `passport-jwt` strategy - Inspired by other great OSS starters mentioned in the [credits](#credits) section.

 <br />